 Dr. Garshick names glycerin and hyaluronic acid as key ingredients for drawing moisture into the skin.
 Studies have shown that glycerin hydrates the outer layer of the skin, improves skin barrier function, protects against skin irritants, and helps heal wounds.
 Hyaluronic acid has been proven to help skin retain moisture.

 She also names ceramides as another helpful ingredient.
 "When hydrating the skin, it is also important to lock the moisture in by looking for ingredients that help support and strengthen the skin barrier, such as ceramides, to prevent further moisture loss," she says.
-Specifically, ceramides are known for keeping moisture from escaping the skin and protecting the skin from other environmental aggressors.
-A ceramide-enhanced moisturizer to try is EltaMD Moisture-Rich Body Crème.
+Specifically, ceramides are known for keeping moisture from escaping and protecting the skin from other environmental aggressors.
+For a ceramide-enhanced moisturizer, consider trying EltaMD Moisture-Rich Body Crème.

-While there are some great skin care ingredients that are known to have the opposite effect, you don't have to swear them off; you just need to balance them out.
-"It is important to always remember when using ingredients that may be drying or irritating to the skin — such as retinoids, benzoyl peroxide, or salicylic acid — to also use a moisturizer to help support the skin barrier and restore hydration, allowing increased tolerability of the product," she says.
+While there are some very helpful skin care ingredients known to have the opposite effect, you don't have to swear them off; you just need to balance them out.
+"It is important to always remember when using ingredients that may be drying or irritating to the skin—such as retinoids, benzoyl peroxide, or salicylic acid—to also use a moisturizer to help support the skin barrier and restore hydration, allowing increased tolerability of the product," she says.

 She says you can hydrate skin using moisturizers, serums, and even sunscreens, as long as they have known moisturizing ingredients like hyaluronic acid, glycerin, and ceramides.
 You may not want to rely on just your sunscreen, however.
 If you're getting your hydration from a purpose-made product like EltaMD PM Therapy at night, you can branch out to other SPF products like EltaMD UV Elements Broad-Spectrum SPF 44 or EltaMD UV Glow Broad-Spectrum SPF 36 to protect the skin from sun damage.